taichi/modernjs/modernjs.en.md

 });
 ```

-This is an error.
+This kind of error:
 ```
 t.true(a.test(b) || b === c)
        |      |     |     |
        |      "bar" "bar" "baz"
        false
 ```
-Awesome!
+This is just awesome!

 [power-assert] rewrites the code to issue this assertion error, but the setup for that is a little troublesome.
-It is easy to do, and manuals are available, but well, it is troublesome to have trouble.
+It is easy to do, and manuals for it are fully available, but well, it is bothersome still.

-But, if you use [AVA], it does not even have to be a little troublesome.
+But, if you use [AVA], it does not require such a little troublesome.

 ### Faster execution speed
 The speed at which the test is executed becomes a problem after releasing a real application properly and entering the maintenance phase.